Cat Motors — Reliable Scooter & Motorbike Rental in Chiang Mai

 If you need medical attention after an accident, be sure to go to the nearest hospital.
 Photos of your injuries, damaged motorbike, and hospital bills will be evidence for the insurance company when we assist you in obtaining your insurance payout.
 Remember, no insurance claim will be paid if you are drunk or under drugs.

-If the bike needs minor repairs, when you return it to the rental shop, we will first assess the damage and then tell you the cost of repairs.
-A Yamaha or Honda dealership will assess the damage if the damage is severe.
+If the bike needs minor repairs upon return, we will first evaluate the damage and then inform you of the repair costs.
+For more severe damage, a Yamaha or Honda dealership will assess it.

 We are always ready to discuss any of your ideas about collaborations.
 Read the information on this page, and feel free to write to us!